junxit/us-congress-bills-114/metadata.md

 - 2015-03-18 — Introduced in House
 - 2015-03-18 — Introduced in House
 - 2015-03-18 — Referred to the House Committee on Natural Resources.
+- 2015-04-07 — Referred to the Subcommittee on Federal Lands.
+- 2015-10-07 — Committee Consideration and Mark-up Session Held.
+- 2015-10-08 — Committee Consideration and Mark-up Session Held.
+- 2015-10-08 — Ordered to be Reported by Voice Vote.
+- 2015-10-08 — Subcommittee on Federal Lands Discharged.
+- 2015-12-08 — Placed on the Union Calendar, Calendar No. 286.
+- 2015-12-08 — Reported by the Committee on Natural Resources.
+H. Rept.
+114-374.
+- 2015-12-08 — Reported by the Committee on Natural Resources.
+H. Rept.
+114-374.